barrettotte/DSL-5250/README.md

 # DSL-5250

-A dummy's approach to making a DSL to automate a 5250 emulator using Groovy and TN5250J.
+A dummy's approach to making a simple DSL to automate a 5250 emulator using Groovy and TN5250J.

 ## Purpose